Wolverton railway works

-As of 2025, the facility is much reduced: a full-scale train maintenance, repairs and refurbishment works is operated at the western end of the site, the central area is derelict but slated for redevelopment, the eastern end is a Tesco store with canal-side housing development at the extreme eastern end.
+As of 2025, the facility is much reduced: a train maintenance, repairs and refurbishment works remains in operation at the western end of the site.
+Almost all of the Stratford Road frontage has been redeveloped as commercial premises (car sales, supermarkets, community centre) and there is a canal-side housing development at the extreme eastern end.

 History

 Foundation

-The 1833 Act of Parliament approving the London and Birmingham Railway included a clause that specified that a railway works be built around the mid-point, as it was considered scientifically unsafe at the time for railway locomotives to move more than 50 mi without further inspection.
+The London and Birmingham Railway Act 1833 (3 & 4 Will.
+4. c. xxxvi), the act of Parliament approving the London and Birmingham Railway, included a clause that specified that a railway works be built around the mid-point, as it was considered scientifically unsafe at the time for railway locomotives to move more than 50 mi without further inspection.
 After surveying all possible sites, Wolverton was chosen due to its co-location alongside the wharfing facilities of the Grand Union Canal, thereby also enabling the railway company to gain an easy agreement to build a viaduct over the canal company's land at this point.

 The actual site was selected in October 1836 by Edward Bury, an engineer and locomotive manufacturer of Liverpool, who had been appointed in May 1836 as contractor for working the company's trains.
 Under this arrangement, the company would provide locomotives to Bury's specification while he would maintain them in good repair and convey passengers and goods at a rate per person, per ton and per mile, at a speed not exceeding 22.5 mph.
 Seven manufacturers, including Bury's firm, supplied the original stock of engines.
 Because of the unforeseen demand for increased speed, this contract for working the line was annulled in July 1839; thereafter Bury was employed as the manager of the locomotive department on a salary, with a profits bonus.